 Security is required to safeguard the firm’s confidential data from illegal entree and usage and also to make sure that the Compliance and principles are met according to the firm’s procedure.
 SAP HANA empowers client to incorporate various security policies and procedures and to meet the firm’s compliance requirements.

 In a single HANA system, SAP HANA backs multiple databases and therefore, it is identified as multitenant database containers.
 Over one multitenant database containers can be present in the HANA system.
 By a single system ID (SID), the SAP HANA system that is fitted in this setting is recognized.
 By a SID and database name, the database containers in HANA system are recognized.
-The SAP HANA client, recognized as HANA Studio, links to definite databases.
+The SAP HANA client, recognized as SAP HANA Studio, links to definite databases.

 Security Related Types, Offered by SAP HANA